 Each teacher is responsible for entering grades for the students in his/her classes.
 This information should be entered and updated on a weekly basis.
 All grading deadlines, for the purposes of Progress Reports and Report Cards, must be adhered to.
+Guidance and deadlines are provided in the BOY folder.
 Graded assignments must be labeled with the name and date of the assignment.
 Tests/exams should be given periodically in an effort to determine mastery and progress.
 No less than three major assessments should be given during the 6 week grading period.
 Tests/exams should be marked as such in the Gradebook.
 It is every teacher's responsibility to make sure his/her gradebook is set up correctly.
-Questions regarding setup should be addressed with the data entry specialist and/or the grade level-chair.
+Questions regarding setup should be addressed with the Registrar and/or the grade level grade chair.
 Grading policies must be provided to parents-particularly in the case of weighted grading.
 Failure to follow these grading guidelines may result in a letter of reprimand being placed in an employee's personnel file.